Malachite: Symbolism and superstitions

 A 17th-century Spanish superstition held that having a child wear a lozenge of malachite would help them sleep, and keep evil spirits at bay.
 Marbodus recommended malachite as a talisman for young people because of its protective qualities and its ability to help with sleep.
 It has also historically been worn for protection from lightning and contagious diseases and for health, success, and constancy in the affections.
 During the Middle Ages it was customary to wear it engraved with a figure or symbol of the Sun to maintain health and to avert depression to which Capricorns were considered vulnerable.

 In ancient Egypt the colour green (wadj) was associated with death and the power of resurrection as well as new life and fertility.
 Ancient Egyptians believed that the afterlife contained an eternal paradise, referred to as the "Field of Malachite", which resembled their lives but with no pain or suffering.
+During these times, the green pigment made from malachite was often used for eye preparations during the burial process.
+These preparations were an essential tool in the funerary equipment, even in modest burials.